SAFETAG/SAFETAG/en/adids/interviews/input.md

 **Specific outputs needed for audit**

 The interviews should also uncover some specific initial targets for the remote audit and help prepare both you as an auditor and the organization as an auditee for the process.
-See Appendix A for a list of specific outputs that other components of the audit presume are revealed through this process.
+See the SAFETAG interviews methodology for a list of specific outputs that other components of the audit presume are revealed through this process.

 **Interview and Capacity Assessment Questions**

-We include a series of interview questions to use as a guide, derived from the engine room's TechScape project (in Appendix A), and below are further references on the subject.
+We include a series of interview questions to use as a guide, derived from the engine room's TechScape project (in the SAFETAG interviews methodology), and below are further references on the subject.

 !INCLUDE "../../references/background_interviews.md"